FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

     2. model: There are two possible model-input type:
         1. model: This is a model input by same type of component, used in prediction\transform stage.
 For example, hetero_binning_0 run as a fit component, and hetero_binning_1 take model output of hetero_binning_0 as input so that can be used to transform or predict.
         2. isometric_model: This is used to specify the model input from upstream components, only used by HeteroFeatureSelection module in FATE-1.0.
 HeteroFeatureSelection can take the model output of HetereFeatureBinning and use information value calculated as filter criterion.
-5. output: Same as input, two type of output may occur which are data and model.
+4. output: Same as input, two type of output may occur which are data and model.
     1. data: Specify the output data name
     2. model: Specify the output model name

-6. need_deploy: true or false.
+5. need_deploy: true or false.
 This field is used to specify whether the component need to deploy for online inference or not.
 This field just use for online-inference dsl deduction.

-### Step3: Define submit runtime configuration for each specific component.
+### Step3: Define Submit Runtime Configuration for Each Specific Component.
 This config file is used to config parameters for all components among every party.
 1. initiator: Specify the initiator's role and party id
 2. role: Indicate all the party ids for all roles.
 3. role_parameters: Those parameters are differ from roles and roles are defined here separately.
 Please note each parameter are list, each element of which corresponds to a party in this role.
 4. algorithm_parameters: Those parameters are same among all parties are here.

-### Step4: Start modeling task
+### Step4: Start Modeling Task

 #### 1. Upload data
 Before starting a task, you need to load data among all the data-providers.
 To do that, a load_file config is needed to be prepared.
 Then run the following command: